Days Countdown

 The Significance of International Students’ Day

-International Students’ Day, observed annually on November 17, is a day dedicated to honoring the contributions and achievements of students across the globe.
-This observance serves as a reminder of the vital role that education and student activism play in shaping societies and advocating for human rights.
+International Students’ Day, observed annually on November 17, is dedicated to honoring the contributions and achievements of students across the globe.
+This observance serves as a reminder of the vital role that education and student activism play in shaping societies and defending human rights.

 Historical Context